techlism/portfolio-nextjs/README.md

 ## Licence

-Nextfolio is open-source and released under the MIT License.
+It is open-source and released under the MIT License.